 The North Carolina State Board of Education charged the North Carolina Professional Teaching Standards Commission to align the Core Standards for the Teaching Profession (1997) with the newly adopted mission.
 To this end, Commission members, 16 practicing educators from across the state (see Appendix B), considered what teachers need to know and be able to do in 21st century schools.
-This section contains the five aligned standards adopted by the North Carolina State Board of Education in June 2007.
+This section contains the first five aligned standards adopted by the North Carolina State Board of Education in June 2007 plus the additional sixth standard adopted in February 2012.

 Why are these Standards important to you?
 The North Carolina Professional Teaching Standards are the basis for teacher preparation, teacher evaluation, and professional development.
-Colleges and universities are changing their programs; a new teacher evaluation instrument has been created; and professional development is taking on a new look based on these Standards.
+Colleges and universities are changing their programs; a new teacher evaluation instrument is being created; and professional development is taking on a new look based on these Standards.
 Each of these will include the skills and knowledge needed for 21st century teaching and learning.
 The Standards are provided in the following format so that these pages may be kept in a plan book to guide instruction as we move forward in the 21st century.